mzandbelt/mzandbelt.github.io/about.md

     You don't need to install/configure ruby, rvm/rbenv, ruby gems :relaxed:
-    You don't need to install runtime dependancies like markdown processors, Pygments, etc It's easy to try out, you can just delete your forked repository if you don't like it In a few minutes you'll be set up with a minimal, responsive blog just like this one—giving you more time to spend on making your blog awesome!
+    You don't need to install runtime dependancies like markdown processors, Pygments, etc It's easy to try out, you can just delete your forked repository if you don't like it In a few minutes you'll be set up with a minimal, responsive blog just like this one —giving you more time to spend on making your blog awesome!

 Create your blog in 30 seconds!